nbarbettini/Intro-Web-Series/day3.md

 You can see this in action at https://d157rqmxrxj6ey.cloudfront.net/jamwave/18168

-*Seriously, if you are getting tired of reading, skip to the end and start Khan Academy's Hour of Code on Javascript.*
+*If you are getting tired of reading this page, skip to the end and try Khan Academy's Hour of Code on JavaScript.*

 ## (Optional) Make a button